WestiferRobin/big-button-ios/README.md

             - Able to play sound when pressed both phone and watch
     - OptionsView
         - This will be the foundation for options
+            - Able to select which device to play on
+            - Able to clear out buttons
+            - Look at other apps and implement those options
+    - RecordView for a new button
+        - RecordView and flow (maybe)
+            - naming the track
+            - able to record, save, playback
+            - define the colors for buttons
     - Basic LoginView
         - LoginView with user account
         - Start working on the backend
             - Or at least polish the REST wrapper
-    - Audio!!!!
-        - Create foundation of backend wrapper
-            - Should at least support basic GET, POST, PUT, and DELETE
-            - Should only have the domain name
-            - Classes are in charge for organizing data
     - Assets!
         - Design a logo
         - place them as needed

 ## Notes
 - General:
-    - backend is not able to deliever resources.
-If result is the same after working on iPhone, then give it to backend item.
     - Assets
         - Just at least have apple watch and iphone app icons
         - Might need an icon at the top of the HomeView?